NINAnor/sscd/README.md

 Evaluating the performance of the SCCD is crucial to identify degradation in the system's capacity to produce reliable detections of circuli bands, and subsequently provide accurate intercirculi spacings.
 Consistent drops in performance metrics on new images, compared to [those][5] obtained when the system was last trained, indicates the system needs to be retrained with fresh images.

 The performance of each detector comprised in SSCD's pipeline can be evaluated via the `eval_detector.py` script.
-This tool combines outputs from the `sscd.py` script with annotation data (provided by the user) to produce standard object detection performance metrics.
+This tool combines outputs from the `sscd.py` script with annotation data (provided by the user) to produce standard object detection evaluation metrics.

-Core computational tasks were adapted from [this project][4], where background information on evaluation methods for object detection algorithms and performance metrics can also be found.
+Core computational tasks were adapted from [this project][4], where background information on evaluation methods for object detection algorithms and relevant performance metrics can also be found.

-A detailed protocol for evaluating the performance of SSCD's detectors is available [here][5].
+A more detailed guide for evaluating the performance of SSCD's detectors is available [here][5].

 [4]: https://github.com/rafaelpadilla/Object-Detection-Metrics#how-to-use-this-project